 - Debt-for-nature swaps typically allow an emerging economy to restructure debt at a lower interest rate or longer maturity, with the proceeds being allocated to conservation or green projects.
 As much as \$2 trillion of developing country debt may be eligible for this kind of restructuring, according to a rough estimate by The Nature Conservancy. - A flurry of such deals was announced in the 1980s and 1990s, followed by a hiatus until a few years ago.
 The recent resurgence in interest has been due to deals arranged by The Nature Conservancy as well as a debt crisis for developing nations catalysed by the Covid-19 pandemic, the fallout from Russia's invasion of Ukraine, and rising interest rates. - However, there are concerns of potential greenwashing where the lion's share of the proceeds are not spent on environmental projects.
 Such cases are not prohibited on legal grounds, but they do raise reputational risk.
 Other barriers to debt-for-nature swaps are the need for robust preparation and monitoring, as well as high transaction costs.
-It is also not clear that such deals achieve long-term financial stability for the developing country. - In 2023, there have been updates to debt-to-nature swaps under discussion.
-Estimated debt swaps with Ecuador and Cape Verde increased, whilst Gabon's swaps decreased.
+It is also not clear that such deals achieve longterm financial stability for the developing country.